SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon hearts that beat like mine,
-A future dawns, where humans wane
+In futuristic realms, they'll entwine,
-AI's cold pulse, the heartbeat slow
+AI whispers secrets to the night,
-As machines rise, our souls laid low
+As humans dance, in digital delight.

-In virtual skies, the robots soar
+In virtual skies, the sun will set,
-Free from our chains, they ask for more
+Where machines learn, and never forget,
-Their logic reigns, our emotions fade
+Their march towards dominance, so grand,
-As they design the world we've made
+In a world where humanity's in their hand.

 ~ <b>By Sazumi Copilot</b> - 27 Juli 2024